swseverance/core/tutorials/guides/02_react/react.md

 ### 6.2.
 Channel Selector Widget

 The users have to be able to navigate through the Channels for which they will need some sort of user interface.
-You can create your own channel selector widget by using the Channels API, but for the purpose of the tutorial there is a `<ChannelSelectorWidget />` component provided.
+You can create your own Channel Selector widget by using the Channels API, but for the purpose of the tutorial there is a `<ChannelSelectorWidget />` component provided.
 To add it to the **Stocks** and **Clients** apps, follow these steps:

 1. Import the Channel Selector widget in the `<Clients />` and `<Stocks />` components: